The Bark Scorpion (More commonly known as the Arizona Bark Scorpion) are found both in Las Vegas's residential and commercial areas.

 The Bark Scorpion Life Cycle

 Las Vegas bark scorpions have a “childhood” period of several months, are born live, and are gently guided onto their mother's back.
 The female usually gives birth to anywhere from 25 to 35.
 These remain with their mother until their first molt, which can be up to 3 weeks after birth.
-Las Vegas bark scorpions have a life expectancy of about 6 years.
+They have a life expectancy of about 6 years.

 Seasonality and Personality

-While nearly all scorpions are solitary, the Las Vegas Bark Scorpion is a rare exception: during winter, packs of 20 to 30 scorpions can congregate.
+While nearly all scorpions are solitary, the bark scorpion is a rare exception: during winter, packs of 20 to 30 scorpions can congregate.
 These scorpions, like most other scorpions, are incredibly resilient.
 During US nuclear testing, scorpions, along with cockroaches and lizards, were found near ground zero with no recorded adverse effects.

 The Food Chain